Please use the edit button when making requests as it gives me a link to the memorial.

 Note that Chris C. Willems died in the line of duty while protecting us all as a highly awarded Sedgwick County Sheriff.
 His marker accurately reads, "Here Lies A Hero."
 Chris left a wife, two daughters, his mother and a grandmother.
 Chris is further remembered at the Sedgwick County Law Enforcement Memorial located at Central and Main Streets in Wichita and at the national memorial in Washington, D. C.

 Another memorial of interest is that of a hunter of man-eating big cats in India, Edward James "Jim" Corbett (1875-1955).
 Hunting alone and on foot, he answered these pleas for help in ventures other hunters described as too difficult or simply suicide.
-In 30 years Corbett put an end to 33 man-eaters that had claimed 1,500 human victims and years of sheer terror.
+In 30 years Corbett put an end to 33 man-eating tigers and leopards that had claimed 1,500 human victims and years of sheer terror.
+For instance, the Champawat maneater (tiger) and the Panar maneater (leopard) had claimed more than 400 lives each before they "met" Corbett.
 He achieved this while on the big cats' own turf without aid of automobile or modern communication and while on leave from his job.
 And he never accepted a reward.
 Only after the urging of his friends Corbett wrote his first book, "Man-eaters of Kumaon" where the hunter and the hunted frequently switched roles making other thrillers seem like children's nursery rhymes.
 This book became a world-wide best seller with Corbett sending his first royalties to soldiers blinded in the war.
-He later switched his gun for a camera becoming a spokesperson for big cats and all endangered wildlife.
-Following Corbett's death a national park (in India) and a tiger species were named in his honor.
+When his books were released he became the most noted hunter of man-eaters, and the passing years have only verified what was suspected - that Corbett was without equal.
+Never one to refuse a plea for help, he later switched his gun for a camera, and became a spokesperson for big cats and all endangered wildlife.
+Following Corbett's death India's first national park and the indoChinese tiger were renamed in his honor.

 Just 100 years later, with much of its habitat gone, the wild tiger is almost gone.